ansimun/devharbor/README.md

 ## Start Options
 ### -a
-    Attach to container after starting it.
+    Attach to container.
+### -k
+    Do not cleanup container file system.
+By default the container is automatically removed after the session ends.